 - Initiates, develops and coordinates community partnerships that provide outreach opportunities for underserved communities to engage on TLC preserved land and to raise TLC’s profile in the Triangle community.

-- Acts as the community liaison to local community groups such as East Durham Children’s Initiative (EDCI), Brentwood Boys and Girls Club, Big Brothers Big Sisters, and the Raleigh Salvation Army.
+- Acts as the community liaison to local community groups such as East Durham Children’s Initiative (EDCI), Partners for Youth Opportunity, Big Brothers Big Sisters, and the Salvation Army.

 - Participates in the grant process by helping to research and draft grant proposals and preparing grant reports, as needed.

 - Plans, develops and implements innovative events, outings and other activities both on and off preserve sites that engage the community, TLC partnership groups listed above and TLC members.

 - Furthers development and implementation of TLC’s Get Wild! series with monthly events aimed at family nature programming.

 - Expands, promotes, and manages TLC’s Citizen Science and Hiking Challenge programs with a goal of increasing community involvement and engagement at TLC’s preserves.